edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 So far the KB hasn't actively pursued the preservation of mobile apps.
 However, born-digital publications in app-only form have become increasingly common, as well as "hybrid" publications, with apps that are supplemental to a paper book.
 We cannot ignore mobile apps any longer, and at the request of our Digital Preservation department I've started looking into how to preserve them.
 The [2019 iPres paper on the Acquisition and Preservation of Mobile eBook Apps by the British Library's Maureen Pennock, Peter May and Michael Day](https://zenodo.org/record/3460450) provided an excellent starting point for this, and it highlights many of the challenges involved.

-However, before we can start archiving mobile apps ourselves, some additional aspects need to be addressed in more detail.
+Before we can start archiving mobile apps ourselves, some additional aspects need to be addressed in more detail.
 One of these is the question of how to ensure long-term access.
 [Emulation](https://en.wikipedia.org/wiki/Emulator) is the obvious strategy here, but I couldn't find much information on the emulation of mobile platforms in a digital preservation context.
-So, I ran some simple experiments, where I tried to emulate two selected apps.
-The main objective here was to explore the current state of emulation of mobile devices, and to get an initial impression of the suitability of some popular emulation solutions for long-term access.
+In this blog post I present the results of some simple experiments, where I tried to emulate two selected apps.
+The main objective here was to explore the current state of emulation of mobile devices, and to get an initial impression of the suitability of some existing emulation solutions for long-term access.

 For practical reasons I've limited myself to the Android platform[^1].
 Attentive readers may recall I [briefly touched on this subject back in 2014]({{ BASE_PATH }}/2014/10/23/running-archived-android-apps-pc-first-impressions).
 As much of the information in that blog post has now become outdated, this new post  presents a more up-to date investigation.
 I should probably mention here that I don't own or use any Android device, or any other kind of smartphone or tablet for that matter[^2].
-This probably puts me in a pretty bad position to evaluate emulated Android environments, but who's going to stop me trying anyway?
+This probably makes me the worst possible person to evaluate emulated Android environments, but who's going to stop me trying anyway?
 No one, that's who!

 <!-- more -->

 ## Android emulation options

-The Emulation General Wiki contains [a good overview of Android "emulators"](https://emulation.gametechwiki.com/index.php/Android_emulators)[^3].
+The Emulation General Wiki gives [a good overview of Android emulators](https://emulation.gametechwiki.com/index.php/Android_emulators).
 Most of these are closed-source, and the Wiki warns that some may come with malicious apps pre-installed.
 For the purposes of this study these are of no interest.
 The listed open-source solutions are:

 - [Android-x86](https://www.android-x86.org/) is a port of the [Android open source project](https://source.android.com/) to the [x86](https://en.wikipedia.org/wiki/X86) architecture.
 It is not an emulator, but rather an operating system that can be installed on either a physical device, or within a virtual machine (e.g. using VirtualBox or QEMU).
 -  [Android Emulator](https://developer.android.com/studio/run/emulator) is part of [Android Studio](https://developer.android.com/studio/), Google's offial development environment for Android.
 Android Emulator "simulates Android devices on your computer so that you can test your application on a variety of devices and Android API levels without needing to have each physical device".
 - [Anbox](https://github.com/anbox/anbox) is "a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu".
-It is not an emulator, but rather a [compatibility layer](https://en.wikipedia.org/wiki/Compatibility_layer)[^4].
 - [Shashlik](http://www.shashlik.io/) is another project for running Android apps on Linux.
-Going by [its description](http://www.shashlik.io/what-is/), it uses a stripped-down Android base that is run within a modified version of QEMU, combined with graphics rendering on the host machine.
+Going by [its description](http://www.shashlik.io/what-is/), it

+It's worth pointing out that most of these solutions aren't really "emulators" in a strict sense.
+Android-x86 can be run inside a virtual machine (without the need for real hardware emulation) on x86-based platforms.
+Android Emulator can do full [ARM hardware](https://en.wikipedia.org/wiki/ARM_architecture) emulation, but is usually run with x86 system images.
+Anbox is not not an emulator at all, but rather a [compatibility layer](https://en.wikipedia.org/wiki/Compatibility_layer), similar to how [WINE](https://www.winehq.org/) allows one to run Windows applications on Unix-like operating systems.
+Shaslik uses a hybrid approach, by pairing a stripped-down Android base that is run within a modified version of QEMU with graphics rendering on the host machine.
+For the sake of simplicity, I will refer use the term "emulation" for all of the above in this post.

 ## Test setup